lmontedoro/lmontedoro.github.io/_posts/2021-03-21-Deploying Containers in AWS Fargate using Terraform - Pt2.markdown

 ## CloudWatch Logs

-You can see the logs going to CloudWatch, or by expanding the container row and clicking "View logs in CloudWatch" link.
+You can see the logs going to CloudWatch, or by expanding the container row and clicking **View logs in CloudWatch** link.

 ![CloudWatch View Logs](/assets/img/posts/ecs/ecs_viewlogs.png)